lexi-lambda/lexi-lambda.github.io/_src/posts/2017-10-27-a-space-of-their-own-adding-a-type-namespace-to-hackett.md

 Can you spot the bug?
 Disturbingly, this code *still compiles*!
 Even though `bar` is not a member of `Foo` anymore, it’s still a valid pattern, since names used as patterns match anything, just as the `y` pattern matches against any integer inside the `baz` constructor.
 If Hackett had a pattern redundancy checker, it could at least hopefully catch this mistake, but as things are, this could would silently compile and do the wrong thing: `(foo->integer (baz 42))` will still produce `0`, not `42`, since the first case always matches.

 Haskell escapes this flaw by syntactically distinguishing between patterns and ordinary bindings by requiring all constructors start with an uppercase letter.
+This means that programmers often want to define data constructors and type constructors with the same name, such as the `Tuple` example above, which is illegal if a programming language only supports a single namespace.

-Hackett does not currently enforce this, but it seems like an increasingly good idea.
-Separating the namespaces is the big hurdle needed to implement such a feature, and happily, it is now complete.
+Although Hackett now supports two namespaces, it does not currently enforce this naming convention, but it seems like an increasingly good idea.
+Separating the namespaces is the biggest hurdle needed to implement such a feature, and happily, it is now complete.
 The `Tuple` example from above is perfectly legal Hackett.

 # Adding namespaces to a language